Should you use a letting agency or manage a property yourself?

-Many landlords manage their property entirely on their own and do it very well.
-But others find it far more convenient to use a letting agent.
+Many landlords manage their properties on their own and do it very well, but for others it's far more convenient to use a letting agent.

 Consider managing your property yourself if:

 - you really want to keep your costs down

 - you will have the time and energy to deal with tenants’ queries and problems